arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor_identifier.md

 The name of the cursor

 @RESTDESCRIPTION
-If the cursor is still alive, returns an object with the following
+If the cursor is still alive, returns an object with a batch of query results.
-attributes:

-- *id*: a *cursor-identifier*
-- *result*: a list of documents for the current batch
-- *hasMore*: *false* if this was the last batch
-- *count*: if present the total number of elements
-- *code*: an HTTP status code
-- *error*: a boolean flag to indicate whether an error occurred
-- *errorNum*: a server error number (if *error* is *true*)
-- *errorMessage*: a descriptive error message (if *error* is *true*)
-- *extra*: an object with additional information about the query result, with the nested objects *stats* and *warnings*.
-Only delivered as part of the last batch in case of a cursor with the *stream* option enabled.

-Note that even if *hasMore* returns *true*, the next call might still return no documents.
-If, however, *hasMore* is *false*, then the cursor is exhausted.
-Once the *hasMore* attribute has a value of *false*, the client can stop.

 @RESTRETURNCODES

 @RESTRETURNCODE{200}
-The server will respond with *HTTP 200* in case of success.
+The server responds with *HTTP 200* in case of success.

+@RESTREPLYBODY{error,boolean,required,}
+A flag to indicate that an error occurred (`false` in this case).

+@RESTREPLYBODY{code,integer,required,integer}
+The HTTP status code.

+@RESTREPLYBODY{result,array,optional,}
+An array of result documents for the current batch.

+@RESTREPLYBODY{hasMore,boolean,required,}
+A boolean indicator whether there are more results available for the cursor on the server. `false` if this is the last batch.

+Note that even if `hasMore` returns `true`, the next call might still return no documents.
+If, however, `hasMore` is `false`, then the cursor is exhausted.
+Once the `hasMore` attribute has a value of `false`, the client can stop.

+@RESTREPLYBODY{count,integer,optional,int64}
+The total number of result documents available (only available if the query was executed with the `count` attribute set).

+@RESTREPLYBODY{id,string,optional,string}
+The ID of the cursor for fetching more result batches.

+@RESTREPLYBODY{extra,object,optional,}
+An optional JSON object with extra information about the query result.
+It can have the attributes `stats`, `warnings`, `plan`, and `profile` with nested objects, like the initial cursor response.
+Every batch can include `warnings`.
+The other attributes are only delivered as part of the last batch in case of a cursor with the `stream` option enabled.

 @RESTRETURNCODE{400}
-If the cursor identifier is omitted, the server will respond with *HTTP 404*.
+If the cursor identifier is omitted, the server responds with *HTTP 404*.

+@RESTREPLYBODY{error,boolean,required,}
+A flag to indicate that an error occurred (`false` in this case).

+@RESTREPLYBODY{code,integer,required,integer}
+The HTTP status code.

+@RESTREPLYBODY{errorNum,integer,required,int64}
+A server error number (if `error` is `true`).

+@RESTREPLYBODY{errorMessage,string,required,string}
+A descriptive error message (if `error` is `true`).

 @RESTRETURNCODE{404}
-If no cursor with the specified identifier can be found, the server will respond with *HTTP 404*.
+If no cursor with the specified identifier can be found, the server responds with *HTTP 404*.

 @RESTRETURNCODE{410}
-The server will respond with *HTTP 410* if a server which processes the query or is the leader for a shard which is used in the query stops responding, but the connection has not been closed.
+The server responds with *HTTP 410* if a server which processes the query or is the leader for a shard which is used in the query stops responding, but the connection has not been closed.

 @RESTRETURNCODE{503}
-The server will respond with *HTTP 503* if a server which processes the query or is the leader for a shard which is used in the query is down, either for going through a restart, a failure or connectivity issues.
+The server responds with *HTTP 503* if a server which processes the query or is the leader for a shard which is used in the query is down, either for going through a restart, a failure or connectivity issues.

 @EXAMPLES